NicolasBoumal/manopt/README.md

+### Note
+This is my fork of the Manopt GIT repository.

 ### Welcome to the Manopt GIT repository ###

 Manopt is a Matlab toolbox for optimization on manifolds.
 For a description of the project, documentation, examples and more, see: